Employability and employment opportunities

 Young Community

-The Young Community program, aimed at young graduates with limited or no prior professional experience, aims to support new colleagues in their effective integration into the company, facilitate socialization and ensure their professional training and development.
-The community, which sees colleagues cyclically enter and exit the program, has involved more than 160 colleagues in various activities.
-The 36-month program is characterized by cross-functional training on predominantly soft skills and energy-related topics.
+The Young Community program, dedicated to newly graduated young people with limited or no professional experience, aims to support new colleagues through an effective onboarding process, facilitate social integration and foster their training and professional development.
+In 2025, the Community involved more than 170 colleagues across its various initiatives.
+The programme, which lasts 36 months, is characterised by cross‑functional training sessions focused on soft skills and energy‑related topics.